VFPX/Win32API/libraries/wininet/HttpQueryInfo.md

 Returns TRUE if successful, or FALSE otherwise.
 ***

 ## Comments:
-[Query Info Flags](https://msdn.microsoft.com/en-us/library/windows/desktop/aa385351(v=vs.85).aspx): The following lists contain the attributes and modifiers used by HttpQueryInfo and QueryInfo.
+The following lists contain the attributes and modifiers used by HttpQueryInfo and QueryInfo: [Query Info Flags](https://msdn.microsoft.com/en-us/library/windows/desktop/aa385351(v=vs.85).aspx).

 ***